Surgery for Hiatal Hernia

 An operation for a hiatal hernia involves brining your stomach back down into your abdomen from the chest and repairing the hole in your diaphragm.
 A mesh is usually placed over the repaired hole in the diaphragm to create a stronger repair and prevent recurrence.
 In most cases, the surgery is performed laparoscopically, through several small incisions in your abdomen.
 A camera is inserted through one of the incisions and the operation is performed on a video screen.
 Most symptoms are alleviated with treatment.

 The operation to repair a hiatal hernia generally takes approximately 2 hours and requires an overnight stay in the hospital.
 Most people leave the hospital the next day.

 Patients generally return to work an average of 3 to 7 days after surgery, depending on their pain and level of discomfort.

 A clear liquid diet will be required for approximately 3 to 5 days after surgery.
 Clear liquids consist of broth, flat soda, water, or juice.
 If after 3-5 days clear liquids are tolerated well, the diet will be advanced to a soft diet.
 A soft diet consists of foods that are easy to chew and swallow such as foods softened by cooking or mashing, canned or soft-cooked fruits and vegetables, or moist, tender meats, fish, and poultry .
-If a soft diet is tolerated for three weeks, then a regular diet will be begun.
+If a soft diet is tolerated for three weeks, then you will be advanced to a regular diet.